blog

 Unfortunately, taking learning out of the classroom also raises the chance of attempted network incursions.
 Hacking has happened not just on corporate networks but on school networks, too.
 Yet MDM software not only manages and monitors multivendor mobile devices but also helps to provide cybersecurity, as well.

 Just for starters, these systems let administrators set and enforce security policies.
-MDMs provide a connection to secure back-end repositories such as SharePoint and Documentum where users can store and back up content and pull it to their devices.
+MDMs provide a connection to secure back-end repositories such as SharePoint and Documentum.
+Users can use these repositories to store and back up content and pull it to their devices.
 Additional capabilities include roaming download restrictions and audit logging to track who accesses files.
 Features for pushing out content are also present.
-Many systems can be enhanced with additional cybersecurity capabilities to provide a complete monitoring, management, and security solution.
+Many systems can employ additional cybersecurity capabilities to provide a complete monitoring, management, and security solution.

 4. Remote Help

 Many of us have been there as adults, too.
-You’re working on your laptop at home when suddenly your email goes down, you lose the file you were working on, or you can’t print out your document.
+Let’s say you’re working on your laptop at home.
+Suddenly your email goes down, you lose the file you were working on, or you can’t print out your document.

 Imagine being a 9-year-old or 11-year-old faced with a scenario like that when your homework is due the next day.
 Clearly, technical glitches like these can get in the way of positive learning experiences.
-Consequently, the best MDM software includes remote help features that let an administrator take control of the ailing device, perform troubleshooting, and fix the problem right away.
+Consequently, the best MDM software includes remote help features.
+They will let an administrator take control of the ailing device, perform troubleshooting, and fix the problem right away.

 5. Theft Prevention

-Adults sometimes lose their possessions, too, but kids of certain ages are especially famous for it.
-Instead of just leaving a paper report card or permission slip on a bus seat or park bench, however, students today can lose mobile devices which are expensive for parents or school systems to replace.
+Adults sometimes lose their possessions, too.
+But kids of certain ages are especially famous for it.
+In the past, a student might leave a paper report card or permission slip on a bus or park bench.
+Now, however, students today can lose mobile devices that are expensive for parents or school systems to replace.

-Although theft insurance and warranty programs are available, it makes more sense from both security and cost-effectiveness perspectives to be able to quickly locate, disable and recover a missing device than to obtain and configure a new one.
+There are theft insurance and warranty programs available for mobile devices.
+But it makes more sense from both security and cost-effectiveness perspectives to be able to quickly locate, disable, and recover a missing device than to obtain and configure a new one.
 Therefore, focus on finding an MDM system with features such as the ability to track, lock, and wipe remote devices.

 Look to Radix

-Radix VISO MDM enable school systems, other government agencies, and businesses to provide central monitoring, management and security for as many as thousands of users of multivendor devices.
+The Radix MDM enables school systems, government agencies, and businesses to provide central monitoring, management, and security for as many as thousands of users of multivendor devices.
 Administrators receive a birds-eye view of all connected devices.

-As an anti-theft measure, VISO provides a geo-fence tracking and alert system that triggers a series of visible and silent measures, such as tracking the device location and locking it, sending the device location to base, wiping important content, turning voice and visual sirens on, and more.
+As an anti-theft measure, the Radix MDM provides a geofence tracking and alert system that triggers a series of visible and silent measures.
+It can track the device’s location and lock it.
+Or, you can set the Radix MDM to send the device location to the administrator.
+Other options include wiping important content, turning on voice and visual sirens, and more.
 Geo-fencing also creates active fences or “safe zone” perimeters on the map.
-The minute a protected device crosses over the “fence,” the track and alert mechanism is activated.
+The minute a protected device crosses over the “fence,” it activates the track and alert mechanism.

 To learn more about Radix’s mobile device management solutions or remote learning capabilities, contact us today!